Freight Shipping from Kent to Houston

 How much does it cost to ship freight from Kent to Houston?

-Full truckload (FTL) rates from Kent, WA to Houston, TX currently range from $5,248-$6,469 for a standard dry van load over the 2,441-mile route.
+Full truckload (FTL) rates from Kent, WA to Houston, TX currently range $5,248-$6,469 (roughly $2.16-$2.67 per mile over 2,441 miles).
 LTL shipments typically cost $1,543-$2,475 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kent to Houston?